ThibaudMrx/youtube-summarizer/README.md

 -  Use Youtube generated subtitles form a lighter load (downloading audio and extracting text with whisper is too heavy, it was just a playground idea to use some LLM libraries)
 -  Integrate with MLflow to extract and analyze performance metrics of various models.
 -  Implement a tree diagram for visualizing output.
--  Develop the front-end webpage for user interaction.
+-  [DRAFT DONE] Develop the front-end webpage for user interaction.
+FastAPI MVP exists
 -  [DONE] Containerize the application by creating a Docker image.
 -  [DONE] Deploy the application serverlessly using the Docker image and AWS resources.